The Cost of Information: The Case of Constant Marginal Costs: Model

 \subsection{Discussion}

+We now discuss the interpretation of our axioms as well as some limitations imposed by our modeling assumptions.
+Axiom \ref{axm:additivity} has a simple interpretation.
+Consider the classical problem of learning the bias of a coin by flipping it multiple times.
+This experiment could correspond to the act of surveying customers, who either like a product or not, in order to learn whether the product is popular.
+It could also represent a political party surveying voters to discover the appeal of a potential candidate.

+Suppose the coin either yields heads 80\% of the time or tails 80\% of the time and that either bias is equally likely.
+We compare the cost of observing a single coin flip versus a long sequence of coin flips.
+Under the additivity axiom, the cost of observing $k$ coin flips is linear in $k$.

 Additivity assumptions in the spirit of Axiom \ref{axm:additivity} have appeared in multiple parametric models of information acquisition.
-A common assumption in Wald's classic model of sequential sampling and its variations \citep*{wald1945sequential, arrow1949bayes}, is that the cost of acquiring $n$ independent samples from a population is linear in $n$.\footnote{A similar condition appears in the continuous-time formulation of the sequential sampling problem, where the information structure consists of observing a signal with Brownian noise over a time period of length $t$, under a cost that is linear in $t$ \citep*{dvoretzky1953sequential,chan2017deliberating, morrisstrack2018}.} Likewise, in models where information is acquired by means of normally distributed experiments, a standard specification is that the cost of an experiment is inversely proportional to its variance \citep*[see, e.g.][]{wilson1975informational,van2010information}.
-This amounts to an additivity assumption, since the product of two independent normal signals is Blackwell equivalent to a normal signal whose precision (that is, the inverse of its variance) is equal to the sum of the precisions of the two original signals.
+A standard assumption in Wald's classic model of sequential sampling and its variations is that the cost of acquiring $n$ independent samples is linear in $n$ \citep*[see, e.g.,][]{wald1945sequential, arrow1949bayes}.
+A similar condition appears in the continuous-time formulation of the sequential sampling problem, where the information structure consists of observing a signal with Brownian noise over a time period of length $t$, under a cost that is linear in $t$ \citep*{dvoretzky1953sequential,chan2017deliberating, morrisstrack2018}.
+Likewise, in static models where information is acquired by means of normally distributed experiments, a standard specification is that the cost of an experiment is inversely proportional to its variance \citep*[see, e.g.][]{wilson1975informational}.
+This amounts to an additivity assumption, since the product of two independent normal experiments is Blackwell equivalent to a normal experiment whose precision is the sum of the original precisions.
 Underlying these different models is the notion that the cost of an additional independent experiment is constant.
-Axiom \ref{axm:additivity} captures this idea in a non-parametric context, where no a priori restrictions are imposed over the domain of feasible experiments.
-As discussed in the introduction, we focus on linear cost structures as we view those as a natural starting point to reason about the cost of information, in the same way the assumption of constant marginal cost is a benchmark for the analysis of traditional commodities.
-Whether this assumption fits a particular application well is inevitably an empirical question.
+Axiom \ref{axm:additivity} captures this idea in a non-parametric context, with no a priori restrictions over the domain of feasible experiments.